Schnitzel725/PythonThings/README.md

 # PythonTrials
-A Collection of scripts written in Python.
+A collection of Python code for learning out of Codecademy.